SamroodAli/treasury/README.md

 4. Launch a browser and open the website for the gem in rubygems.org,you can read more about the gem here.

 #### Navigating from the Gem Menu
+- The footer has the options for navigating around the program.
 - Enter `h` to go to previous gem
 - Enter `l` to go the next gem.
 (My personal favourites)
 - Enter `t` to go back to table menu